 Prospecting is hard.
-You are typically barging in on someone, so you'll hear objections such as, “I'm too busy, call back next quarter,” “Just send me some information,” “We don't have budget outlined for this,” and so on.
+You are typically barging in on someone, so you'll hear objections such as, “I'm too busy, call back next quarter,” “Just send me some information,” “We don't have a budget outlined for this,” and so on.
 The good news is you will begin to identify a set of common objections during prospecting.
-The key to success is to be prepared to overcome them and move prospects to the next step.
+The key to success is being prepared to overcome those objections and move prospects to the next step.

-The vast majority of objections heard during prospecting are knee-jerk reactions from busy people who don't yet see the value in working with you.
+The vast majority of objections that sales reps hear during prospecting are knee-jerk reactions from busy people who don't yet see the value in working with you.
 Nearly all objections at the prospecting phase of the sales process fit into one of two categories:

 First, articulate value early and concisely.
 You can mitigate the value objection by simply respecting the prospect's time and explaining what you want early in your outreach.
-Every email, voicemail, and phone interaction should lead with an assurance that you won't take much time, followed by a short (30 seconds or less, or one to two sentences), buyer-centric, and customized value proposition.
-For more on the quick value prop, check out this post.
+Every email, voicemail, and phone interaction should lead with the understanding that you won't take much time, followed by a short (30 seconds or less, or one to two sentences), buyer-centric, and customized value proposition.

 Second, don't sell the product, sell the next step.
 It does not matter if the prospect is ready for a buying conversation yet.
 How could they be?
 It's possible they've only just learned about you and your product from this call.
 Don't get into a discussion of the product yet.
 If they ask a product question, recommend that you show them in the next meeting.

+We call this objection style "the brush-off."
 This objection varies in intent depending on when it comes up in your call with a prospect.
-If it comes up before you have had the chance to deliver your value proposition and explain who you are and what you do, it's very clearly a brush-off.
+If it comes up before you have had the chance to deliver your value proposition and explain who you are and what you do, it's clearly a way for the prospect to brush you off.
 If it comes afterward, but before you've had the chance to ask qualification questions, there may be interest, but the prospect isn't yet willing to talk about it further.

 If it comes at the end of your call, after you've gone through both your value prop and qualification, the prospect may have decided this isn't valuable somewhere along the way.
 No matter where it comes up in the call, it's the SDR's duty to uncover what is really going on: Do they not yet understand the value, or are they not ready for a buying conversation?
 Why not?